Buzz Gardner: Career

 In 1962 Buzz met up with Don Preston again, playing in Don Preston's Unnamed Experimental Project.
 By 1968, Buzz changed his style of genre playing in avant-garde/jazz fusion music background.
 In November 1968 Buzz joined Frank Zappa's band the Mothers of Invention playing the trumpet, also reuniting with his brother Bunk.
 Buzz only appeared in two of the Mothers of Invention's albums, Burnt Weeny Sandwich and Weasels Ripped My Flesh.
 In August 1969, Zappa disbanded the Mothers.
 Buzz and Bunk went to play with John Balkin, performing as Menage A Trois from 1969 to 1972.

 The brothers appeared on Tim Buckley's 1970 Starsailor and Domenic Troiano's 1972 self-titled debut album.
 In 1980, Buzz reunited with some of the Mothers of Invention group members, with Bunk, Jimmy Carl Black, Jim Sherwood, and Don Preston.
 The group was called the Grandmothers.
 The group recorded a few albums and reunited in 2002.

 Buzz died on February 1, 2004, at the age of 73.
-He was survived by his brother Bunk Gardner.